Sleepful/socketio_example/README.md

 This comment from the medium article mentions why it is problematic and running the author's code with any modification is enough for bugs to be unavoidable

 ![commentFromMedium](https://i.imgur.com/sb9a5pd.png)

+Side note: the author of that post decided to block me from their medium after I posted this repository in the comments  ¯\_(ツ)_/¯